 The ultimate benefit of this comparison is to gain an understanding of your market potential.

-Imagine if you are servicing 57% of the market – there is some room for growth but not much, and you definitely cannot double this market, right?
+What if you are servicing 57% of the market – there is some room for growth but not much, and you definitely cannot double this market, right?

 Being able to compare your list with the market list (which whoiswhere can offer), you can develop a much better sales and marketing strategy.
 Being armed with facts and figures your growth strategy becomes more realistic, hence, more achievable.